TylerMRoderick/fernfolio-11ty-template/src/posts/fourthpost.md

 ---
 title: Images can be added to posts
 date: 2020-02-03T08:00:00.000Z
-summary: Add a random image to your post using unsplash
+summary: Add an image to your post
 tags:
   - environment
   - politics